kyleshockey/tank-cli/README.md

 [![NPM](https://nodei.co/npm/tank.png?global=true)](https://nodei.co/npm/tank/)

 This is the CLI for Tank's file sharing service.
+The open-source server that powers Tank is available [here](https://github.com/tankfs/tank-server).

 ## Installation
 0. install [npm](https://npmjs.com/) and `node >= 4.0` if you don't have them already.